PlanktonPlanet/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 # Assembly of the PlanktoScope V2.6

 Be prepared, stretch your legs, take a snack, some water: now start the 2nd part of the journey.
-Next step : a fully assembled PlanktoScope!! :microscope: :world_map:
+Next stop : a fully assembled PlanktoScope!! :microscope: :world_map:

 All the following steps will guide you step by step through it.